AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

-# A Journey of Code and Courage: My Cal Hacks Journey

 This is the first blog I’ve written to record my personal experiences.
 I plan to write more regularly from now on.
 In this post, I want to share my journey participating in Cal Hacks 12.0.